Entanglement dynamics of many-body quantum states: sensitivity to system conditions and a hidden universality: Conclusion

-In the end we summarize our main ideas, results and open questions.
-As complicated interactions / disorder usually render an exact determination of a many-body Hamiltonian matrix in any physically motivated basis a mathematically intractable task, consideration of their representation by an ensemble is in general unavoidable.
-In this work, we have theoretical analyzed the entanglement dynamics, as the system conditions vary, of the eigenstates of the many-body Hamiltonians which can be well-represented by the multiparametric Gaussian ensembles of Hermitian matrices in a bipartite basis (with uncorrelated / pairwise correlated matrix elements and symmetry resolved to ensure nondegeneracy of the eigenstates).
-As shown in a series of previous studies, the dynamics of Hamiltonian ensemble in the matrix space is governed by a single functional $Y$ of all system conditions, referred to as ensemble complexity parameter.
-The Hamiltonian ensemble in turn gives rise to an infinite range of state ensembles, each characterized by the state complexity parameter $\Lambda$ which depend on energy of the state as well as $Y$ (and thereby system condition).
-Our analysis indicates the existence of a common evolutionary path of the entanglement measures governed by $\Lambda$.
-With the system dependence appearing collectively through $\Lambda$, a knowledge of the latter is sufficient to track the effect of varying system conditions on the entanglement measures of a given state.
-This indicates a potential application of the $\Lambda$-formulation in achieving the holy grail of the quantum state engineering: the approach to Haar-state starting from an arbitrary quantum state of a many-body Hamiltonian through a controlled variation of the system conditions.
+The Hamiltonian ensemble in turn gives rise to an infinite range of state ensembles, each representing one of the eigenstates, say $\psi$ and characterized by the state complexity parameter $\Lambda_{\psi}$ which depends on energy of the state as well as $Y$ (and thereby system condition).
+Our analysis indicates the existence of a common evolutionary path of the entanglement measures for different state ensembles, governed by $\Lambda_{\psi}$.
+With the system dependence appearing collectively through $\Lambda_{\psi}$, a knowledge of the latter is sufficient to track the effect of varying system conditions on the entanglement measures of a given state.
+This indicates a potential application of the $\Lambda_{\psi}$-formulation in achieving the holy grail of the quantum state engineering: the approach to Haar-state starting from an arbitrary quantum state of a many-body Hamiltonian through a controlled variation of the system conditions.
+A weak point of our theoretical analysis is lack of an exact formulation for $\chi$, but we have attempted to address the issue by an intuitive guess verified by a detailed numerical analysis.